 CLIMATE RISK, PREPAREDNESS AND ADAPTATION WORKSHOP

-The presentation and discussion included:
+- The presentation & discussion includes:

 CLIMATE CHANGE HOW-TO GUIDE FOR INDUSTRY & PROFESSIONAL ASSOCIATIONS